All Episodes

 It's hard not to notice during these readings that the last days were filled with completely irrational ideas and behaviors that couldn't be explained in any way outside of a total collapse of reason.

-And boy are we seemingly there.
+And boy, are we seemingly there?

-You know, most societies die of suicide.
+You know, most societies die of suicide, not attack.

 Did you know that?